owenmonroe/knowledge_periodicals_text_reuse/003_source2.md

 ---

-# Section s Sources: Caterpillar Lace
+# Section 2 Sources: Caterpillar Lace

 The following images are pages that include articles on caterpillar lace from _The Saturday Magazine_ and _Chambers's Edninburgh Journal_.
 Transcripts of these pages are presented in the following webpage "Section 2 Transcripts: Caterpillar Lace"